Australian War Memorial's Eternal Flame

 The Eternal Flame at the Australian War Memorial is a sculptural feature of the Pool of Reflection in the commemorative courtyard.
 It is a perpetual reminder of the service and sacrifice of more than 100,000 Australians who have given their lives in war.

-The Australian Gas Association offered to donate an eternal flame to the Memorial and subsequent to Council approval, the eternal flame was installed in 1988 as a bicentennial gift from AGL, Santos Ltd and East Australian Pipelines Ltd. The eternal flame displaced - within the Pool of Reflection - an existing water cascade.
+The Australian Gas Association offered to donate an eternal flame to the Memorial.
+Subsequent to Council approval, the eternal flame was installed in 1988 as a bicentennial gift from AGL, Santos Ltd and East Australian Pipelines Ltd. The eternal flame displaced an existing water cascade within the Pool of Reflection.

-ActewAGL continue to provide the donation of gas, under sponsorship agreement, to the eternal flame.
+ActewAGL continue to provide the donation of gas to the eternal flame under a sponsorship agreement.

 The Memorial received assistance in the formulation of a design for the Eternal Flame from the National Capital Development Authority, who engaged the architectural firm Denton, Corker and Marshall to design, document and supervise construction of architectural works associated with the Eternal Flame.

 Les Kossatz, from Melbourne, was the sculptor of the original prototype for the flame brazier.
 It was installed at water level, thereby giving the impression that the flame comes from the water.